chempogonzalez/cervello/README.md

 import { cervello } from '@cervello/react'

-/** Export it with the names you prefer to be used/imported */ /**
+/**
  * The cervello function returns a reactive store and 2 hooks
- * to be reactive and change the store value inside react components *
+ * to be ready to changes inside react components
  *
- * Object returned => { store, useStore, useSelector }
  */
 export const {
-  store:       exampleStore,    // The store object
-  useStore:    useExampleStore, // The hook to use the store
-  useSelector: useExampleSelect // The hook to use the selectors (part of the store) } = cervello({ count: 0 })
+  store,       // The store object useStore,    // The hook to use the store useSelector, // The hook to use the selectors (part of the store) } = cervello({ count: 0 })
 ```